A retarded ignition allowed the Model T to be hand cranked without cracking the cranker’s hand when it finally kicked.

 Remote this, hands free that, and powered everything else.
 With airbags at every turn for when the OBD2 finally drives itself off a cliff.
 Soon, modern conveyances will be able to wander home on their own, kick the driver off on the doorstep, and put themselves away for the night.

 We don’t think for ourselves, so we don’t do for ourselves.
-But not thinking can be habit forming.
+But not thinking can be habit forming, though entertaining.

-Grade school tykes, who wrote-off the rote memorization of math tables because their calculators would do that for them (today, their phones have an app for that), grew up to be forage-less nine-to-fivers foregoing a morning cup of joe when their Mr. Coffee goes on strike.
+Grade school tykes, who wrote-off the rote memorization of math tables because their calculators would tabulate for them (today their phones have an app for that), grew up to be forageless Nine-to-Fivers foregoing their morning cup of joe when their Mr. Coffee goes on strike.
 Too stupid to filter steaming water through arabica beans.

 Yeah, everyone’s a wiz ’til the power goes out.